lou1306/pyxmv/README.md

 # `pyxmv` - (Unofficial) Python interface to nuXmv

-[nuXmv](https://nuxmv.fbk.eu/) is a state-of-the-art symbolic model checker for the analysis of finite- and infinite- state systems
+[nuXmv](https://nuxmv.fbk.eu/) is a state-of-the-art symbolic model checker for the analysis of finite- and infinite- state systems.

 `pyxmv` is a (very much WIP) wrapper for the nuXmv command-line interface; it aims at providing APIs for several features, and comes with a small CLI to